 Roger Van den Bergh is Emeritus Professor of Law and Economics.
 Prior to his current position, he was an associate professor at the University of Antwerp and a professor at the Universities of Utrecht and Hamburg.
 Roger was a visiting professor at many universities.
 Including Aix-en-Provence, Oslo, Moscow, LUISS Guido Carli Rome, Haifa, Bologna and New York.
 From 1987 until 2001 he was the President of the European Association of Law and Economics (EALE).
 From 2000 until 2005 Roger was the Director of the European Master programme in Law and Economics (EMLE).
 From 2004 until 2009 Roger was the Erasmus Mundus Coordinator of the EMLE programme.
 Roger teaches courses on Competition Law and Economics and Comparative Law and Economics.
 Roger’s publications cover a wide range of topics in Law and Economics.
 He published extensively in both books and leading scientific journals on Competition Law and Economics, European Law and Economics, Tort Law and Insurance, and Harmonisation of Laws.

-Franziska Weber is Associate Professor of Law and Economics in a tenure track to full professor at Erasmus School of Law.
+Franziska Weber is Professor of Law and Economics at Erasmus School of Law.
 Her main fields of interest concern the law and economics of consumer and competition law, same as the challenges of digitalisation.
 She successfully defended her EDLE PhD thesis regarding the optimal mix of public and private law enforcement in consumer law in 2012 and was junior professor of Civil Law and Law & Economics at University of Hamburg from 2013-2020.
 Her work has a strong focus on comparative law (particularly on German, Spanish and Dutch law) and behavioural law and economics.

 Michael G. Faure is Professor of Comparative Private Law & Economics.
 Michael studied law at the University of Antwerp (1982) and criminology at the University of Gent (1983).
 He obtained a Master of Laws from the University of Chicago Law School (1984).
 He pursued his doctoral research at the Albert-Ludwigs-Universität Freiburg im Breisgau and received a doctor iuris.
 First Michael worked as a lecturer later as a senior lecturer at the department of criminal law at the Law Faculty of Leiden University (1988-1999).